deenamanick/Fullstack-course/Backend-bootcamp.md

 ## Student Checklist

 - [ ] I can explain client and server.
+- [ ] I understand JavaScript variables, functions, arrays, and objects.
+- [ ] I can use a button click event.
+- [ ] I can change text on a page using JavaScript.
 - [ ] I know what an API is.
 - [ ] I can read simple JSON.
 - [ ] I used `fetch()` to get data.